ndd21/PHYS281/docs/index.md

   driving its growth.
 * Python is currently used by many academics in the department.

-In the [TIOBE](https://www.tiobe.com/tiobe-index/) index Python popularity and usage is still
+In the [TIOBE](https://www.tiobe.com/tiobe-index/) index Python popularity and usage is growing:
-growing:

 | Sep 2021 | Sep 2020 | Change | Programming Language | Ratings | Change |
 | -------- | -------- | ------ | -------------------- | ------- | ------ |